OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 reclassification); and in the remaining four cases, either the taxon was added to OTT after the study was curated, or the curation task was left incomplete.

-[do we need to explain what curation has to do with it?...]

 * compare OTT's coverage of phylesystem with coverage by NCBI, GBIF (i.e. how well does OTT do what it's supposed to do, compared to